 Past students are now employed in education, marketing, retail, manufacturing, design houses and the media.

 Fashion & Textiles will fit well with any subject.
 However, many of our students also study Art and Business Studies.

-A Technology, Art, Graphics at GCSE or Technical award at a grade 6.
-English & Maths grade 5.
+Technology, Art, Graphics at GCSE Grade 5 or Technical Award at Distinction.